signalapp/SecureValueRecovery2/docs/Messages.md

    target raft group be up and running.
 Raft joining is a multi-step process described in detail in [Healing.md](./Healing.md).
 In this process there will be an enclave-to-enclave call that creates a new Raft configuration.
-This change must requires consensus of the existing voting members.
+This change requires consensus of the existing voting members.
 If successful the enclave will be a non-voting, up-to-date member of the specified Raft.
 1. **PingPeer** (`EnclavePeer`) Tells an enclave to check connectivity with